marlonbernardes/awesome-berlin/en/pages/bank-account.md

 If you plan to work or live in Berlin, having a German bank account becomes mandatory.
 Without one you will not be able to receive your salary, rent an apartment or get a postpaid mobile phone.
 Fortunately, opening a bank account is usually simple and fast.

 Below you will find the steps required to open a bank account.
+But do keep in mind that choosing a bank is a very personal matter, so that decision is at your discretion.

-## Normal Banks
+## Traditional Banks

-These banks have physical branches where you may visit and open you bank account.
-One can also open bank account without going to a branch by using VideoIdent / PostIdent processes offered by banks.
-However, this option is not available to people from certain nations like India ( [Reddit.com](https://www.reddit.com/r/germany/comments/6v66sz/whats_up_with_postident_not_accepting_foreign/) ).
+These banks have physical branches where you may visit and open your bank account.

 ### [Deutsche Bank](https://www.deutsche-bank.de)